sleipnir/grpc-stream/README.md

 # GrpcStream

-**Backpressure-enabled gRPC streaming adapter for Elixir using GenStage and Flow**
+**Backpressure-enabled gRPC streaming adapter for Elixir using GenStage and GrpcStream**

-`GrpcStream` is an Elixir module designed to simplify gRPC server-side streaming by transforming incoming gRPC streams into `Flow` pipelines, offering backpressure and integration with additional unbounded producers (e.g., RabbitMQ, Kafka, or other `GenStage` producer).
+`GrpcStream` is an Elixir module designed to simplify gRPC server-side streaming by transforming incoming gRPC streams into `GrpcStream` pipelines, offering backpressure and integration with additional unbounded producers (e.g., RabbitMQ, Kafka, or other `GenStage` producer).

 ## ✨ Features

-- Convert gRPC streaming requests into `Flow` pipelines.
+- Convert gRPC streaming requests into `GrpcStream` pipelines.
 - Full support for GenStage backpressure.
 - Plug in additional unbounded `GenStage` producers for infinite/event-driven streaming.
 - Send processed messages back to clients via gRPC streams.